Regaining Your Appetite With IBS: Step-By-Step Action Plan.

 Major Potential Benefits for your IBS and Appetite: (ref)

-• Improve your appetite, food taste.
+• Improve your appetite, and food taste.

 do probiotics help IBS